plausible/docs/docs/custom-automatic-link-tracking.md

 Say you have many links to `yoursite.com/product/download` that actually redirect to `yoursite.com/123456/Product2.3.exe`.
 Our [file-downloads](file-downloads-tracking) extension is unable to detect these downloads, but you can still track them using these instructions.

+Here's how to automatically track clicks on cloaked affiliate links and other pretty URLs:

 ## 1. Trigger custom events with JavaScript on your site

 First, make sure your tracking setup includes the second line as shown below: